hashicorp/raft-wal/README.md

 All frame headers are written with 8-byte alignment to ensure they remain in a single disk sector.
-We don't entirely depend on atomic sector writes for correctness, but it's a simple way to improve our chances or being able to read through the file on a recovery.
+We don't entirely depend on atomic sector writes for correctness, but it's a simple way to improve our chances or being able to read through the file on a recovery with some sectors missing.

 We add an implicit 0-7 null bytes after each frame to ensure the next frame header is aligned.
 This padding is _not_ represented in `Length` but it is